ow-mods/owml/Readme.md

 |Events|Allows listening to events, such as Awake and Start of MonoBehaviours.
 Uses HarmonyHelper.|
 |HarmonyHelper|Helper methods for Harmony, such as extending a method with another, and changing or removing the contents of a method.|
 |?|More to come!|

+Note: ModHelper can not be used in Awake, it's not initialized at that time.

 ### Events